+Product FAQ

-Product FAQ What is the Prestige Integrated Access Device?
+What is the Prestige Internet Access Sharing Router?

 The Prestige series fulfills a range of application environments, from small and medium businesses, SOHO, or Telecommuters, to home user or education applications.
+The Prestige series provides a robust Firewall to protect your network, and the IPSec VPN function allows you to create a secure connection for e-business.
 Prestige's design helps users to save expenses, minimize maintenance, and simultaneously provide a high quality networking environment.

-The Prestige series is a robust solution complete with everything needed for providing Internet access to multiple workstations through ADSL.
-The IAD is equipped with 1 auto-MDI/MDIX 10/100Mbps Ethernet LAN port, 1 ADSL WAN port.
-It is the most simple and affordable solution for multiple and instant broadband Internet access router.
+The Prestige series is a robust solution complete with everything needed for providing Internet access to multiple workstations through your cable or ADSL modem.
+The router equipped with 2 auto-MDI/MDIX 10/100Mbps Ethernet WAN port, 1 auto-MDI/MDIX 10/100Mbps Ethernet LAN port, 4 auto-MDI/MDIX 10/100Mbps DMZ port and 802.11b wireless capability.
+It is the most simple and affordable solution for multiple and instant broadband Internet access router with 802.11 wireless support.